darrel1925/SafeDrive/README.md

 ## Running The Program<br />

 1.)
-You will need to navigate to you workspace in the SafeDrive folder to open the project<br />
+You will need to navigate to you 'Watch My Back.xcworkspace' in the SafeDrive repository to open the project<br />
 	- For example, I would type in the URL 'http://localhost:5000'<br />
 2.)
-Next you will simply need to select 'iPhone XS' as the simulator build<br />
+Next you will need to select 'iPhone XS' as the simulator build<br />
 3.)
 Lastly, you will need to hit the play button to run the simulator and experience the app!<br />

 ## Built With